Zainab Gimba

 Zainab Gimba (born 25 December 1972) is a Nigerian politician.
 She was elected to the Nigerian House of Representatives as a candidate of the ruling party APC in the federal constituency of Bama/Ngala/Kala Balge constituency, Borno State.
-She is a member of Commonwealth Women Parliamentarians (CWP) and advocates for representation and maintenance of gender equality.
+She is a member of Commonwealth parliamentary Association and advocates for representation and maintenance of gender equality.

 Education

 Zainab has a BS.c in Public Administration.
 She also furthered her education and acquired a Master's degree in Public Administration.

-She has a PhD in Public Administration and Policy Analysis.
+She has a PhD in Public Administration and Policy Analysis at University of Maiduguri.

 Career

-The period 2011 to 2014, she served as the Hon.
+From 2011 to 2014, she served as the Hon.
 Commissioner Ministry of Poverty Alleviation and youth Empowermentin Borno state.
 She also served as the Hon.
 Commissioner Borno State Universal Basic Education Board from 2014 to 2015.
 She was appointed as the Hon.
 Commissioner Ministry of Water Resources Borno State in 2015 and served till 2018.

 During the 64th Commonwealth Parliamentary Conference (CPC) at Speke Resort Munyonyo, Kampala in 2019, Zainab was elected vice president of the Commonwealth Women Parliamentarian (CWP) Africa region.